MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 When you use this switch, the output of any Exchange cmdlet will be unformatted.

-This switch dows not work with the UseRPSSession.
+This switch does not work with the UseRPSSession switch.

 ```yaml
 Type: SwitchParameter